Conditions of access

 - equipped with a marine or other toilet

-- used in a way that causes undue disturbance or cause annoyance to any person fishing from land or from another vessel
+- used in a way that causes undue disturbance or annoyance to any person fishing from land or from another vessel

 - used in a way to cause nuisance or disturbance to wildlife

-- painted with tar, creosote or other phenolic compounds
+- painted with tar, creosote, or other phenolic compounds.

-- swim in the reservoirs
+- swim or wade above the knee in the reservoirs

 - enter the water or other infrastructure containing water, unless it is designated or permitted